vabarnett/vabarnett/README.md

 - 👋 Hi, I’m @vabarnett
 - 👀 I’m interested in how technology can make the world a better, more interesting place
-- 🌱 I’m currently learning how to create a working app using Python (FLask), HTML and Javascript
+- 🌱 I’m currently studying as part of the TechUP Developer SKills Bootcamp
 - 💞️ I’m looking to collaborate on fun learning projects
 - 📫 How to reach me